 Jets Jump Start planning workgroup met and proposed we host JJS on the same day as Convocation (August 15th).
 PC was supportive of the idea but we will need to stay on top of logistics.

-Adjourn – The meeting adjourned at 2:24 pm
+Adjourn – The meeting adjourned at 2:24 pm.

 Next Scheduled Meeting: Tuesday, April 23rd from 1:00 pm – 2:30 pm in L-108/Zoom